DUI (Driving Under the Influence)

 Importance of Hiring Experienced DUI Attorneys to Fight the Results of Field Sobriety Testing

 While officers may act as if standardized field sobriety tests are simple and straightforward evidence of impairment, there is much more to the tests than meets the eye.
 Just because an officer says you “failed” field sobriety tests does not automatically mean that you can be convicted of a DUI.
 Depending on the way the tests were administered or graded, the results may be of little evidentiary value in court.
-The experienced attorneys at Stephens, DiRado & Caviness, LLP understand all aspects of the field sobriety tests and can identify weaknesses in the State’s case to fight the charges against you.
-To protect your future and your rights, it is critical that you hire an experienced DUI attorney.
+The experienced attorneys at Stephens & DiRado, LLP understand all aspects of the field sobriety tests and can identify weaknesses in the State’s case to fight the charges against you.
+To protect your future and your rights, it is critical that you hire an experienced DUI attorney in Knoxville.

 Penalties for a DUI Conviction